1971 South Pacific Games

-The 1971 South Pacific Games, held at Papeete in Tahiti from 25 August to 5 September 1971, was the fourth edition of the South Pacific Games.
+The 4th South Pacific Games (4e Jeux du Pacifique sud; A 4 o te Ha‘utira‘a no Pātifita), also known as Papeete 1971 (Papeʻete 1971), held in Papeete, Tahiti from 25 August to 5 September 1971, was the fourth edition of the South Pacific Games.

 Approximately 1,500 male athletes and 500 female athletes participated in the games.

 Participating countries

 Fourteen Pacific nations or territories competed at the Games:

 Note: A number in parentheses indicates the size of a country's team (where known).

 Sports

 There were 17 sports contested at the 1971 South Pacific Games:

 Note: A number in parentheses indicates how many medal events were contested in that sport (where known).

 Final medal table

 Medals were awarded in 117 events: